Marhaura

-Marhaura (also spelt as Marhowrah) is a town and an administrative sub-divisional area in Saran district in the Indian state of Bihar.
+Marhaura (also spelt as Marhowrah) is a town in the administrative sub-division area of the same name, in Saran district in the Indian state of Bihar.
 It is Marhaura (Vidhan Sabha constituency).
-Marhaura was the industrial hub of Saran in the 1980s,.
+Marhaura was the industrial hub of Saran in the 1980s.

 Geography

 Marhaura is located at 25.97°N 84.87°E. It has an average elevation of 52 metres (170 feet).
 Marhaura is 26 km from the nearest city, Chhapra, and has good connectivity of transportation by rail and road.